opws/opws-dataset/docs/fields.md

 If resetting a password requires you to provide the email address on the account, this will be `required`.
 A value of `none` would suggest it's not present, but would more likely just not be profiled (as this is rare).

+## password.reset.flow.change.form.account.accepts

+An array of what identifiers the site needs to request an email to *set a new password* when resetting a new password, if multiple identifiers are accepted (otherwise, this will usually be captured by a field like "email.input").
+See `password.reset.form.request.account.accepts` for common enum values.

 ## password.reset.flow.submit.expire

 If the token does not immediately expire until it is used, the value of this field will be `"now"`.